|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Nickel Dock Explosion

-On November 1, 1943, four cargo ships were loading: SS Juan Cabrillo, USS Cassiopeia, SS James Buchanan and SS Cape Breton. and unloading at two finger piers that had been built by US Navy Seabees, when handling of munitions caused an explosion.
+On November 1, 1943, four cargo ships were loading: SS Juan Cabrillo, USS Cassiopeia, SS James Buchanan and SS Cape Breton. and unloading at two finger piers that had been built by U. S. Navy (USN) Naval Construction Battalion (NCB) "Seabees" while handling of munitions caused an accidental explosion later dubbed the "Nickel Dock Explosion".
 About 100 men were lost, (killed or missing) and another 100 wounded, The ships were removed from their moorings, but did not sustain serious damage.
 The explosion was, for some years, classified, and now declassified, but there has been little collection of data from each individual file.

 Ben Glusing adds: